shyamleep/04-Homework/README.md

 ```
 AS A coding bootcamp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to program a timed quiz that stores high scores
-SO THAT I can gauge my progress compared to my peers
+SO THAT I can practice my JavaScript skills
 ```

 ## Acceptance Criteria